How Do You Get to Long Island MacArthur Airport from Manhattan?

 | Long Island Flying | 61 | Helicopter training, combined fixed-wing + rotorcraft | Cessna 172, Cessna 152, Robinson R22 & R44 |

 Heritage Flight Academy is the largest flight training operation at KISP and the official flight training partner of Vaughn College of Aeronautics and Technology.
-Founded in 2013, Heritage has trained hundreds of Vaughn College students pursuing a Bachelor of Science in Aircraft Operations (Flight).
-This is the only college-degree aviation pathway on Long Island.
+Founded in 2013, Heritage has trained hundreds of Vaughn College students pursuing a Bachelor of Science in Aircraft Operations (Flight) — the only college-degree aviation pathway on Long Island.
+Their Part 141 curriculum covers Private Pilot through CFI/CFII certificates with FAA-mandated stage checks at each level.
+Operating as the largest tenant on the KISP general aviation ramp, Heritage benefits from priority scheduling on MacArthur's 7,006-foot Runway 6/24 and maintains a fleet sized to support the steady flow of Vaughn College cohorts.
+Students train in Class C airspace alongside commercial airline traffic from day one, gaining communication and sequencing experience that Part 141 programs at Class D airports cannot replicate.

 What They Offer